 5. Improved confidence and self-efficacy

 A University of Carolina dissertation study found students’ self-confidence rose with the implementation of peer teaching instruction.
 The positive experiences and successes gained through a student-centered approach like peer teaching can have a lasting impact on students' self-perception as capable learners.
-As students internalize their achievements and recognize their potential to impact others through teaching and mentorship positively, they develop a resilient mindset and a belief in their ability to overcome challenges and succeed in future academic and professional endeavors.
+As learners internalize their achievements and recognize their potential to impact others through teaching and mentorship positively, they develop a resilient mindset and confidence in their ability to reach long term career goals.

 6. Better learning environment

-Peer teaching fosters a supportive and inclusive learning community by promoting mutual support and assistance.
+Peer teaching builds a supportive and inclusive learning community by promoting mutual support and understanding.
 Shared learning experiences and support facilitate collaboration and cooperation, giving learners agency over their learning journey.
 While peer feedback offers learners encouragement, validation, and guidance, playing a critical role in learning and growth.
-It provides students with valuable insights into their strengths and areas for improvement, helping them refine their understanding of the material and enhance their teaching and communication skills.
+It gives employees valuable insights into their strengths and areas for improvement, helping them refine their understanding of the material and improve their teaching and communication skills.

 Peer teaching models

-Peer teaching encompasses diverse instructional models and techniques that leverage peer-to-peer interaction to enhance learning.
-Let’s expore different peer teaching models, their key characteristics, benefits, and considerations for implementation.
+Let’s explore five different peer teaching models, their key characteristics, benefits, and considerations for implementation.

 Peer tutoring

-In peer tutoring, students with proficiency in a particular subject or skill serve as tutors to support their peers who may need additional help.
-Peer tutoring typically involves one-on-one or small group interactions.
-For tutored students, it offers personalized support, guidance, and encouragement, while tutors enhance their communication skills and gain confidence in their subject.
+In peer tutoring, students with proficiency in a particular subject or skill serve as tutors to support other employees who may need a little more help.
+Peer tutoring typically involves one-on-one or small group mentoring interactions.
+For tutored employees, it offers personalized support, guidance, and encouragement, while tutors improve their communication skills and gain confidence in their subject.

 🔮 Your Guide to Implementing 360 Feedback (+ Free Template)